Global stocks rebound after slide on growth worries

-U.S. equity futures jumped higher on Tuesday, rebounding from a recent slide on worries about U.S. and European economic growth.
+U.S. equities jumped higher on Tuesday, rebounding from a recent slide on worries about U.S. and European economic growth.

 Continue Reading Below